Web Analytics Made Easy - Statcounter

 SOUTH AMERICA has Native Palm Trees

-And also, here are Endemic Palms in NORTH AMERICA
+Also, here are Endemic Palms in NORTH AMERICA

-Lots of innate palms in THE CARIBBEAN
+Lots of natives in THE CARIBBEAN

 EUROPE has an Endemic Palm